Tests for mouth cancer

 If you see a specialist, they will ask you about your medical history and symptoms.
 They will then examine you and may look at the back of your throat using a small mirror that they put into your mouth.
 This is called indirect laryngoscopy.

-A scalpel biopsy means cutting out a circle of tissue from the affected area.
+A scalpel biopsy means cutting out a small piece of tissue from the affected area.
 Your doctor will inject some local anaesthetic into the area to numb it.
 Then the doctor cuts round the biopsy area, gently lifts the piece of tissue using a pair of tweezers and cuts it off.
 This is uncomfortable but only lasts a short time.
 For many people, the most uncomfortable part is the local anaesthetic injection.

 A nasoendoscopy (sometimes spelt nasendoscopy) or laryngoscopy allows your specialist to look at all your upper air passages.
 This includes the back of your throat (the pharynx).